 - (i) the offered quotation for the Underlying Reference Rate (if there is only one quotation on the Relevant Screen Page (Underlying)); or - (ii) the arithmetic mean (rounded if necessary to the fifth decimal place, with 0.000005 being rounded upwards) of the offered quotations, (expressed as a percentage rate per annum) for the Underlying Reference Rate which appears or appear, as the case may be, on the Relevant Screen Page(Underlying) as at 11.00 a.m.
 (London time, in the case of LIBOR or CMS London, or Brussels time, in the case of EURIBOR, EONIA or CMS Brussels) on the Underlying Rate Determination Date(t) in question all as determined by the Issuing and Paying Agent.
-If five or more such offered quotations are available on the Relevant Screen Page(Underlying), the highest (or, if there is more than one such highest quotation, one only of such quotations) and the lowest (or, if there is more than one such lowest quotation, one only of such quotations) shall be disregarded by the Issuing and Paying Agent for the purpose of determining the arithmetic mean (rounded as provided above) of such offered quotations.
+If five or more such offered quotations are available on the Relevant Screen Page(Underlying), the highest (or, if there is more than one such highest quotation, one only of such quotations) shall be disregarded by the Issuing and Paying

+Agent for the purpose of determining the arithmetic mean (rounded as provided above) of such offered quotations.